 5. Vimeo Record

-Vimeo may be most well-known as a video streaming platform, but they also offer screen capture software that can be used on Mac, PC, Chrome, iOS, and Android devices.
-Vimeo introduced this new tool late in 2020 to cater towards the remote workforce and improve communication and collaboration.
+This may be most well-known as a video streaming platform, but they also offer screen and video capture software that can be used on Mac, PC, Chrome, iOS, and Android devices.
+Vimeo introduced this new tool late in 2020 to cater to the remote workforce and improve communication and collaboration.

 Users can upload or capture photos and videos to Vimeo’s online storage.
-Notable features include color filters, music/audio options, text layers and 44 styles of fonts, trimming options, and the ability to save content in a variety of file types.
+Notable features include color filters, music/audio options, text layers and 44 styles of fonts, trimming options, and the ability to save content in various file types.

 Vimeo Record Pricing

 Vimeo Basic offers up to 500MB per week of upload space with up to 5GB total account storage.
 So though they advertise unlimited screen captures with the free plan, there is a limit to how much can be stored.
-With the free plan, users are limited to 30 second video creations with up to 10 drafts with a watermark.
-Users are able to upload up to 10 videos per day, create one channel, and have access to limited privacy controls and basic embedding features.
+The free plan limits users to 30-second video creations with up to 10 drafts with a watermark.
+Users can upload up to 10 videos per day, create one channel, and have access to limited privacy controls and basic embedding features.

 Vimeo Pro is $20 per month billed annually and provides 1TB of storage every year, or 20GB per week.
 This is the cheapest plan that allows users to work in a “team” and access projects from other team members.
 Users can also review and approve videos and create customizable Showcase sites.